 6. Styles and Themes

-In master bathrooms, you are free to choose a style or theme that is unlike the rest of the home.
+In primary bathrooms, you are free to choose a style or theme that is unlike the rest of the home.
 Likewise, you can also choose to continue a theme from the home through to the bathroom.
-The most common themes in a master bathroom are:
+The most common themes in a primary bathroom are:

 The accent pieces such as the wall sconces and lighting are usually in colors that match the rest of the room instead of chrome or silver.